Grow tents can be a godsend for gardeners. If you’re planning to buy one, consider these tips to get you started.

 Moles can ruin the appearance of your lawns and flower beds, and their tunnels damage the roots of young plants, flowers and vegetables.

 Many people do not have large gardens, either by design or through necessity.
-Fortunately, a number of bulbs lend themselves to being grown successfully in pots, tubs, window boxes or other containers, just the thing to beautify a patio, poolside, entrance way, courtyard or your dining room table.
+Fortunately, a number of bulbs lend themselves to being grown successfully in pots, tubs, window boxes or other containers.

 There's more than one way to plant up a pot.
 Be inspired by these wonderful potted designs.